ricomadeit/portfolio/content/ResumeContent/about.md

 [Music enthusiast](https://soundcloud.com/r1comadeit)

-Fluent in French and English
+Fluent in English and proficient in French